Sign in

 Example of Achromatic Doublet Optimization

-Correction Chromatic Aberration
+Correction of Chromatic Aberration

 Coma Correction